ZJGSU-C-moon/Chain-of-Blocks/README.md

 # Chain-of-Blocks

 Our Final Work of Cryptocurrencies and Blockchain Technology.
-A Mini DApp Based on Python.
+A mini coin (using SM2 & SM3) based on Python.